-- c.
+- a.
+25% of all applicant files - b.
+Review files to verify applicant program eligibility - c.
 Review grant being matched for SCOR Mitigation Program eligibility or information requirements (Examples: Income verification, LMI, National Objective, etc.) - d.
 Review to ensure the overall project or the match does not exceed a Federal register or Program cap (Example: The Federal Register Notice limits the amount CDBG-MIT funds contribution to USACE projects to \$250,0000)